Senator Robert Karnes was first elected to the WV State Senate in 2014 and again in 2020.

 Part of the Republican Revolution in WV, Robert helped set the tone for a pro-business, pro-jobs and educational reform agenda.
-This was the beginning of West Virginia’s turn from 84 years of failed democrat party leadership, and the begining of building a firm foundation for West Virginia’s economy and offering hope for West Virginia’s children.
+This was the beginning of West Virginia’s turn from 84 years of failed democrat party leadership, and the beginning of building a firm foundation for West Virginia’s economy and offering hope for West Virginia’s children.

 Karnes has worked in the IT industry for over 30 years and has worked in all 50 US states.
 He has lived in Pennsylvania, Florida, Tennessee and Washington State, but has always considered WV home.
 Robert has owned and operated several businesses including IT Services, retail sales and self-storage.